 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at HIGH.
+File closes at MODERATE.
 Book direct four to six weeks out for Fashion Week and fall weekends.
 Skip the lower floors; they face neighboring walls and run darker than photos suggest.